The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 Flèche is younger than Liège.
 The first edition was run in 1936, but for years it had no identity other than that of a race in the hills between Liège and Charleroi.
 Sometimes it went east to west, sometimes west to east.
 It was always hard, always prized among the fans and by those who won it.
 And it satisfied the thirst for bike racing of a huge Italian community that worked in the steel mills and mines of the Meuse.
 But until the potential of the Mur de Huy was discovered, Flèche lacked a defining shape.

-Today Flèche Wallonne starts in Charleroi and heads east in a big loop north of the Meuse, before plunging down into Huy for the first time.
+Today Flèche Wallonne starts in Ans, before winding through the hills of the Ardennes.
 Then the race begins to build like a symphony, drawing intensity from three ascents of the Mur that come in quickening succession as they count down towards the end.
-The finale of Flèche – a gut- wrenching haul up the brutal climb to the finish line at the top.
+The finale of Flèche - a gut- wrenching haul up the brutal climb to the finish line at the top.

 The Mur de Huy first hosted the finish of Flèche Wallonne in 1983, and it debuted in style with victory by Bernard Hinault.
 Brutal is a word used often in cycling, but there isn’t a better one to describe the Mur.
 The south side of the Meuse valley is incredibly steep in Huy, so steep that they built a cable car that goes up roughly parallel with the Mur.
 The main roads in Huy all steer well clear of this slope before resuming their original course.

 The climb’s steepness has riders searching for their biggest sprockets.
-In 1994 Britain’s Brian Smith rode Flèche and he remembers the Mur de Huy well, “I had 39×25 on my bike because it was as low as you could go, but I heard riders this year were fitting 39×27.”
+In 1994 Britain’s Brian Smith rode Flèche and he remembers the Mur de Huy well: “I had 39x25 on my bike because it was as low as you could go, but I heard riders this year were fitting 39x27.”